What is a career journal (and why most people don't start one until it's too late)

 A career journal isn't a diary, a Notion template, or a feelings exercise.
 It's a structured habit of recording what you did while you still remember the details.
 Here's what it actually is and how to start.

 You had a good quarter.
 You know you did.
 But when someone asks you to describe what made it good, you go blank.
-You remember the general shape of the work.
 You remember being busy.
-The specifics -- the numbers, the decisions, the moments that actually mattered -- are gone.
+The specifics are gone: the numbers, the decisions, the moments that actually mattered.

 This happens to everyone.
 Not because the work wasn't significant, but because the human brain treats routine professional activity the same way it treats driving to the office: useful at the time, not worth storing permanently.